kb-dk/doms-client/GuiArchitecture.md

 helpful.
 The three fundamental classes of objects in SDO (as we use it) are

 1. Objects.
 These are rather like Nodes in a w3c DOM tree in that they can represent XML elements, attributes or text-data.
 Objects in SDO are typed.
-The allowed types are generated dynamically from the XML Schema document and the type of any given object can be found from its getType() method.
+The allowed types are generated dynamically from the XML schema document and the type of any given object can be found from its getType() method.
 1. Types.
 A type can be identified by its name (from getName()) which is typically the name of the XML schema type it represents.
 Each type has associated with it a list of Properties which identifies the allowed "children" of objects of this type.
 1. Properties.
 A property in SDO is something like a relation in an ontology language such as rdf.
 Properties are named and typed so that SDO specifies relations like "Objects of